Anne Heywood: Later career

 After the death of Stross in 1988, she retired from acting.

-Personal life
+Personal life and death

-Heywood was married to producer Raymond Stross, who produced most of her films, including A Terrible Beauty, The Brain, The Very Edge, Ninety Degrees in the Shade, The Fox, Midas Run, I Want What I Want, and Good Luck Miss Wyckoff.
+Heywood was married for twenty-eight years to British film producer Raymond Stross, who produced most of her films after they met in Ireland in July 1959 during the filming of A Terrible Beauty.
+After their marriage in Zurich, Switzerland on 12 February 1960, the couple subsequently collaborated on several British and international films, including The Brain, The Very Edge, Ninety Degrees in the Shade, The Fox, Midas Run, I Want What I Want, and Good Luck, Miss Wyckoff.

-After Stross died in 1988, Heywood retired and has never appeared on screen since.
-In 1990, she married her second husband, George Danzig Druke, a former Assistant Attorney General of New York State, who died on 7 October 2021 in Beverly Hills, at the age of 98.
-Heywood resides in Beverly Hills, California.
+Following Stross' death in 1988, Heywood retired and never appeared on screen again.
+In 1991, she married her second husband, George Danzig Druke, a former Assistant Attorney General of New York State, who died on 7 October 2021 in Beverly Hills, aged 98.
+Heywood lived in Beverly Hills, California.

+Anne Heywood died from cancer in Houston, Texas on 27 October 2023, aged 91.
+Her death was announced 7 months later.